melissaalejandro/Class-Projects/README.md

 ### Mass Shootings

-Regression that utilizes the OLS and Poisson regressions to analyze whether more gun laws lead to more mass shootings
+Analysis that utilizes the OLS and Poisson regressions to determine whether more gun laws lead to more mass shootings